nosolls/network-security/_episodes/04-formatstring.md

 - "What can you do to prevent this vulnerability?"
 objectives:
 - "Follow instructions to successfully demonstrate the format-string vulnerability."
+keypoints:
+- "Poor programming can lead to big problems."
+- "One vulnerability has a lot of potential to be exploited."
+- "Randomization is key to prevent attacks like this one."
 ---

 ## Format String Vulnerability